Reparations: Should Blacks Get Them and Do Neo-Whites Deserve to Pay Them

-This is the second section within the topic on the Role of Education.
-This discussion will focus on the trials, tribulations, and admiration of the Black grade school teachers and how their presence and job impacts the Black Community.
+This is the fifth and final section within the topic on Integration.
+This discussion will focus on the controversy of reparations and how the fight both for and against them impact the Black Community.

 The 3 Questions